-These projections are fiscally conservative because they include a generous adjustment for lost state pack sales (and lower net new revenues) from possible new smuggling and tax evasion after the rate increase.
+These projections are fiscally conservative because they include a generous adjustment for lost state pack sales (and lower net new revenues) from possible new smuggling and tax evasion after the rate increase and from fewer sales to smokers or smugglers from other states.
 For ways that the state can protect and increase its tobacco tax revenues and prevent and reduce contraband trafficking and other tobacco tax evasion, see the Campaign for Tobacco-Free Kids factsheet, State Options to Prevent and Reduce Cigarette Smuggling and to Block Other Illegal State Tobacco Tax Evasion, http://tobaccofreekids.org/research/factsheets/pdf/0274.pdf.

 Projected numbers of youth stopped from smoking and dying are based on all youth ages 17 and under alive today.
-Savings to state Medicaid programs include estimated changes in enrollment resulting from the Affordable Care Act.
-Longterm cost savings accrue over the lifetimes of persons who stop smoking or never start because of the tax rate increase.
-All cost savings are in 2014 dollars.
+Savings to state Medicaid programs include estimated changes in enrollment resulting from the Affordable Care Act and state decisions regarding Medicaid expansion.
+Long-term cost savings accrue over the lifetimes of persons who stop smoking or never start because of the tax rate increase.
+All cost savings are in 2015 dollars.